V4Fire/Client/src/base/b-router/README.md

 * `push` — emits a new transition with adding to the history stack;
 * `replace` — emits a new transition that replaces the current route;
-* `back` — go back to the one step from the history stack;
+* `back` — goes back to the one step from the history stack;
-* `forward` — go forward to the one step from the history stack;
+* `forward` — goes forward to the one step from the history stack;
 * `go` — switches to a route from the history stack, identified by its relative position to the current route.

-"push" and "replace" method can take additional parameters:
+"push" and "replace" methods can take additional parameters:

 * `query` — extra query parameters to a route, basically, their attaches to the URL `/foo?bla=1`.